Cameronjohnson30/Mr-Roboger/README.md

 Code: newArray(5);
 Expectected Output: [0, 1, 2, 'Wont you be my neighbor?'
 4, 5]

+Test: "Test: "It Should return a string to replace inputed 2"
+Code: newArray(5);
+Expectected Output: [0, 1, "Boop!", 3, 4, 5]
 ## Setup/Installation Requirements

 _Clone or download the repository to your desktop._